 In collaboration with lead agency SAFECOM, this 12-month project is an extension of the Disaster Risk Reduction (DRR) snapshot project delivered in 2024.

-Importantly, the project includes input from all Australian states and territories to create a national definition and measurement criteria about people connections and places where people connect.
+Importantly, the project includes input from all Australian states and territories to create national descriptors and measurement criteria about people connections and places where people connect.

-It will also pilot Professor Daniel Aldrich’s social capital and social infrastructure heatmapping data sets in South Australia.
+It will also pilot Professor Daniel Aldrich’s social capital and social infrastructure mapping datasets in South Australia.

 Pilot testing will be conducted in: